Treatment of Goodwill in a Business Purchase

 - The business has a good reputation.

-- It has a loyal customer base who will continue to purchase from the new owner.
+- It has a loyal customer base that will continue to purchase from the new owner.

 - It has a high-quality workforce that is efficient and reliable.